 Securities and derivatives clearing services provided to clients.
 This also includes the provision of indirect access to a CCP.

-Reference: EU Regulation No 648/2012 on OTC derivatives, central counterparties and trade repositories (EMIR).
+Reference: EU Regulation No 648/2012 on OTC derivatives, central counterparties and trade repositories (“EMIR”).

 r0060 – 3.6 Custody services

 Safekeeping and administration of financial instruments for clients and services related to custodianship, such as cash and collateral management.